 Pursuant to provision 1.5.1 of the Code, the Committee is responsible for the preparatory work relating to the supervision of the integrity and quality of the Company's financial and sustainability reporting and the effectiveness of the Company's internal risk management and control systems, as set out in provisions 1.2.1 to 1.2.3 of the Code.
 In matters of sustainability, the Committee assists the Board of Directors by providing initial advice, to support the Board in developing the Company's environmental, social and governance policies in accordance with its strategy.
 To this end, the Committee may bring to the attention of the Board of Directors specific ESG objectives related to the material impacts, risks and opportunities defined by the Group.
-The decision to pursue these objectives or otherwise and the corresponding implementation programs are left to the Board of Directors and to the management of the Company respectively.
-The Committee periodically monitors and evaluates the achievement of the Company's ESG objectives, as well as the implementation of the related programs.
+The decision to pursue these objectives or otherwise and the corresponding implementation programs are left to the Board of Directors and to the management of the Company's ESG objectives, as well as the implementation of the related programs.
 The related findings are included in the Committee's report to the Board of Directors.